Vishal-sys-code/Vishal-sys-code/README.md

 - Implement **ML & DL algorithms from scratch** to understand them deeply.
 - Explore **reinforcement learning and agentic systems**, applying them to real-world challenges.
 - Work on **generalization, optimization, and interpretability** in deep learning models.
 - Build **open, reproducible projects** that others can learn from and build upon.

 ---

+## 🧠 Research Interests
+- Reinforcement Learning & Autonomous Agents
+- Neuromorphic & Energy-Efficient AI
+- LLMs, MoE, and Agentic Systems
+- Applied AI in Healthcare, Agriculture, and Cybersecurity
+- AI Safety, Generalization, and Interpretability

+---